naiduizm/Big-Data-Analytics-Tools-Ryerson/README.md

 Course taken: Jan - May 2019

 **Description**
-The two MS Word files cover SQL performed using HIVE and PIG on two different big datasets.
+The two MS Word files include SQL scripts and output performed using HIVE and PIG on two different big datasets.